 WHAT TO DO AFTER A CAR ACCIDENT

 It’s a beautiful snowy day here today, but the roads are treacherous.
-Unfortunately as I drove into work this morning, I saw numerous drivers who were not driving appropriately for the road conditions — either driving too fast or too close to the car ahead – not allowing enough time to slow down.
-Listening to the news on the radio, I heard of many collisions on the roadways.
-So what happens if you are the unlucky victim of a car wreck?
+Unfortunately, as I drove into work this morning, I saw numerous drivers who were not driving appropriately for the road conditions — either driving too fast or too close to the car ahead – not allowing enough time to slow down.
+Listening to the news on the radio, I heard reports of many collisions on the roadways.
+So what happens if you are the unlucky victim of a car crash?
 Here are some tips on what to do after a car accident:

 Turn off your vehicle.
 You don’t know the full extent of the damage to your car, and this will reduce the risk of fire.